 I still remember bringing the twins home from the hospital.
 We carried them in to the house in their car seats, placed them on the living room floor and just stared at them… what next?
 I remember thinking I know nothing about parenting or how to keep baby safe at night.
-I had to do some research about safer sleep as it terrified me… They didn’t come with a guide.
+I know some people talk to sleep consultants, I had to do some research about safer sleep as it terrified me… They didn’t come with a guide.
 They couldn’t tell me what I needed to do.
 I quickly realised that this parenting journey was going to be one of the hardest, yet most rewarding parts of my life so far.

 **5 Ways to Safer Sleep with Bounty is a paid collaboration**